 In 2016, the Arizona School of Law made history when they began to allow prospective students to apply using GRE scores in place of the LSAT.
 After conducting a study into the reliability of GRE scores for predicting law school performance, Arizona found that the GRE was a “valid and reliable” predictor of first-term law school grades.
 Now, over 23 US law schools accept GRE scores.

-So the big question is: LSAT vs GRE, which one do law schools prefer?
+So the big question is: LSAT vs GRE—which one do law schools prefer?

 Should Law Students Take the GRE or the LSAT?

 With names like Harvard, Northwestern, and Columbia Universities on this list, the debate over whether prospective law students should take the LSAT vs GRE has heated up.
-Accessibility, suitability, and expenses are all factors for determining which entrance exam is best for each individual student, but which is the better choice overall?
+Accessibility, suitability, and expenses are all factors in determining which entrance exam is best for each individual student, but which is the better choice overall?

-- Which schools accept the GRE and why?
+Which schools accept the GRE, and why?